DanEngelbrecht/DanEngelbrecht.github.io/_posts/2019-5-29-Bikshed-release-1-0.md

 title: Bikeshed v1.0
 ---

-# Version 1.0 of Bikeshed release
+# Version 1.0 of Bikeshed released
 I decided to release version 1.0 of bikeshed as I feel I can commit to the API as it is now; get it here: [here](https://github.com/DanEngelbrecht/bikeshed/releases).

 This release keeps the same API as the previous pre-release 4 and only has minor internal tweaks with no behavioral changes.